Vampfully/Vampfully/README.md

 **I'm a 13 year old programmer who enjoys coding.**

-- 🛠️ I'm currently working on [Synthcord '84](https://github.com/BDStyles/Synthcord-84), a theme that changes the appearance of Discord.
+- 🛠️ I'm currently working on [Zero Hours](https://github.com/BDStyles/Zero-Hours), a semi dark blue Discord theme.
 More information on it's repo.
 - ✍️ I'm currently learning **CSS**
 - 🤝 I'm willing to get help from anyone who has experience and knowledge about CSS.
 - 📫 You can reach me using the links below or add my discord - `ryonsharp#0525`.